I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 But all is not lost; others have stepped in to fill the void left by defunct supermarket tabloids.

-Today, @_FloridaMan reveals the deep pool of nuttiness that exists in the Sunshine State, tweet by tweet.
-The difference is that the Weekly World News output was fictional whereas @_FloridaMan deals in real news stories.
+@_FloridaMan seems to have retired but in its prime it revealed the deep pool of nuttiness that exists in the Sunshine State, tweet by tweet.
+The difference is that the Weekly World News output was fictional whereas @_FloridaMan dealt in real news stories.

-He (we assume it is a he) snips headlines that detail the bizarre behaviour of fellow citizens.
-Most tweets begin “Florida Man” and have several common features:
+He (we assume it is a he) snipped headlines that detailed the bizarre behaviour of fellow citizens.
+Most tweets began “Florida Man” and had several common features:

 - The hallowed police blotter, which no longer exists, is a rich source of stories of crimes that were just not thought through;